SEKOIA-IO/documentation/docs/xdr/features/collect/ingestion_methods/logstash.md

 ## Advanced configuration

-!!! warn
+!!! warning
     This advanced configuration is provided as-is by Sekoia.io for experienced Logstash administrators.
-Sekoia.io will only provide best effort support on this configuration.
+Sekoia.io will provide best effort support on this configuration.

 The above configuration will send your logs one at a time (one HTTP request per log), this configuration will work for single pipeline / low log throughput.